The Importance of a Marketing Report

 A monthly marketing report should include the following sections:

 - A summary – the first page that includes a project overview, highlighting the most important metrics in a clear and concise manner.
-Your client should get an idea about the position of the marketing that month.
+Your client should get an idea about the position of marketing that month.
 The following sections should explain everything in more detail.

 - Current marketing strategy – addressing the core marketing strategy by revealing the target market, the primary marketing channels, the current scope of the project, and the growth opportunities currently pursued.
 It should include a brief overview of everything that has been accomplished this month.